2024 Georgian parliamentary election: Labour Party

 The Labor Party of Georgia emphasized the importance of establishing fully free healthcare, including diagnosis, treatment, surgery, and rehabilitation, while advocating for state hospitals to be treated equally like private facilities.
 They argued that national wealth—encompassing resources such as gold, manganese, iron, energy, and the ports of Batumi and Poti—should be returned to state control through nationalization, with profits distributed among households to bolster the national budget for education, school meals, and pensions.

 In terms of energy, the party supported nationalization, asserting that a state monopoly on electricity generation and distribution would lead to lower costs for consumers.
 They proposed banning the construction of dams, advocating instead for a shift toward solar energy.
 The Labor Party proposes establishing a minimum hourly wage of 10 lari, introducing unemployment compensation, and penalizing companies for exploitative labor practices.
-They also planed to raise pensions to European standards, Additionally, the party promised a one-time assistance payment of 10,000 lari for every newborn, aiming to encourage population growth.
+They also planned to raise pensions to European standards, Additionally, the party promised a one-time assistance payment of 10,000 lari for every newborn, aiming to encourage population growth.
 To support local agriculture, the Labor Party intended to restrict agricultural imports through high customs tariffs, making domestic production more profitable and subsidizing the harvests of various crops.
 They also pledged to limit access to online casinos and betting to mitigate social issues associated with gambling.

 In education, the Labor Party committed to providing free schooling at all levels, offering two meals a day for students, and ensuring personal computers and internet access for children from first to twelfth grades.
 They aimed to facilitate job placements for students and offer scholarships for higher education abroad, contingent upon their return to Georgia.
-The party also planed to align teachers' salaries with judges' salaries, emphasizing the role of education in reducing crime and fostering social harmony.
+The party also planned to align teachers' salaries with judges' salaries, emphasizing the role of education in reducing crime and fostering social harmony.
 The Labor Party sought to transition from mandatory military service to a contract-based system, viewing compulsory service as a potential source of corruption.
 They aimed to dismantle "oligarchic influence in politics", advocating for a "European-style socialism" with a Nordic model to prevent wealthy individuals from leveraging their resources for political gain.
 The party also criticized the Georgian Dream for adopting controversial laws, viewing this as a betrayal that threatened "the country's European aspirations".